LukasPoque/s3i_flutter/README.md

 ### Update data in the directory

 To update data in the directory it's recommended to request the target before changing it.
-This is not needed, because all data classes cloud be created without a version from the cloud but since this package doesn't support `PATCH` requests using only local data could lead to unintentionally overwriting much more likely.
+This is not needed, because all data classes cloud be created without a version from the cloud but since this package doesn't support `PATCH` requests, using only local data could lead  much more likely to unintentionally overwriting of values.

 To update an entry in the directory simply use the `putThing()` or `putPolicy()` method with the locally modified object:
 ```dart